2010 Pacific typhoon season: Tropical Storm Namtheun

 On August 27, an extensive cloud formed in the waters east of Taiwan.
 On August 28, it developed into a low pressure.
 At 18:00, near Yaeyama Islands, the Japan Meteorological Agency upgraded the low pressure into a tropical depression.
 There were two tropical cyclones developing on both sides of 09W (namely Lionrock and Kompasu), and Typhoon Kompasu had a relatively stronger intensity, causing 09W moved southwest to Taiwan Strait.
 This tropical depression lingered in the east of Taiwan for over a day.
 On August 30, it caused heavy rain in northern Taiwan.
 Taiwan's Central Weather Bureau could only issue a tropical depression warning since it had not strengthened to a tropical storm.
 At 20:00, 09W suddenly intensified into a tropical storm, and was named Namtheun.
 However, due to the development of another stronger tropical storm Lionrock at South China Sea, the increase of intensity of Namtheun was difficult.
-In the evening hours of August 31, Namtheun weakened into a tropical depression north of Taiwan Strait, then continued to move south to southwest, and skirted the southern coast of Fujian province.
+In the evening of August 31, Namtheun weakened into a tropical depression north of Taiwan Strait, then continued to move south to southwest, and skirted the southern coast of Fujian province.
 It continued to weaken, and finally transformed into a low pressure along the coast of Huian, Guangdong.
 Early of September 1, Lionrock made a Fujiwhara effect with Namtheun, whilst Lionrock maintained its strength while Namtheun was absorbed by Lionrock and fully dissipated early on 1 September.